Howard Wilkinson: Later career

-Wilkinson briefly returned to management in March 2004, taking charge of Chinese club Shanghai Shenhua on a short-term contract, but left two months later due to personal reasons.
+Wilkinson briefly returned to management in March 2004, taking charge of Chinese club Shanghai Shenhua on a short-term contract, but left two months later for personal reasons.
 In October 2004, he was temporarily appointed as first team coach of Leicester City, following the departures of manager Micky Adams and coach Alan Cork.
 Wilkinson returned to Notts County in December 2004 where he became a non-executive director.
 He held a coaching role as technical director from June 2006 until September 2007 when he left the club altogether.

 On 9 January 2009, Wilkinson was confirmed as the new Technical Adviser of Sheffield Wednesday Upon the resignation of Lee Strafford on 17 May 2010, Wilkinson became the interim chairman of the club.
 He confronted fans after they protested against the club following a 1–0 defeat to Southampton.
 Notably, Wilkinson's primary function in his role was to negotiate the essential investment that Wednesday required to avoid the threat of administration, when a winding up petition was to be presented by HMRC on 17 November 2010.
 This was achieved when Milan Mandarić was revealed as the new owner of the club.
 Mandarić, then the owner of Leicester City, sold the club to Vichai and Aiyawatt Srivaddhanaprabha, as Football League rules prevented him from being the chairman of two different clubs.
 Wilkinson stayed on at Wednesday in a non-executive directorial role, until he resigned in early 2011.

+Wilkinson helped author Jilly Cooper with research for her 2023 novel Tackle!

+Awards

+Wilkinson was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to association football and charity.

 Personal life

-His son Ben was also a professional footballer.
-He is currently the assistant manager of the Manchester City EDS squad.
+His son Ben was also a professional footballer, and is currently the assistant manager of the Manchester City EDS squad.

-Howard was also a PE teacher at Abbeydale Grange school, Sheffield, whilst playing semi-professional football for Boston United.
+Wilkinson was also a PE teacher at Abbeydale Grange school, Sheffield, whilst playing semi-professional football for Boston United.